A migraine is not just a headache.

 After two months, 20% of patients reported an impressive 90% reduction in the frequency of their migraines, as well as in their severity.

-Migraines can make your life a misery, but by identifying and controlling your potential triggers and using some of the natural methods outlined above, you may be able to reduce your suffering.
+Migraines can be debilitating, but by identifying and controlling your potential triggers and using some of the natural methods outlined above, you may be able to reduce your suffering.

 If you would like to take a whole-body approach to balancing your blood sugar and hormones and naturally controlling your migraines, why not enquire about a personalised health consultation today?